qu8n/dotfiles/macos/README.md

 This will update your crontab file with a `trash-empty` command that runs daily and removes files older than 30 days.
 To review your crontab, run `crontab -l`.

+### Mac App Store app installations

+Install the following apps from the Mac App Store:

+* Amphetamine
+* Bitwarden
+* iMovie
+* Kindle
+* Klack
+* Things

+> [!NOTE]
+> This process can be automated with `mas-cli`, but I found it to be buggy.
+To
+> revisit it if I have to set up a new MacOS machine often.

 ### GUI app configurations